-How to set port free which is assigned to a certain process/application?
-This tutorial shows how to kill the port at Windows operation system.
+How do you set a port free assigned to a particular process/application?
+This tutorial shows how to kill the port in the Windows operating system.

-At my development machine, I got into trouble with my Spring Boot application.
+I got into trouble with my Spring Boot application at my development machine.
 My local Spring development environment could not run because the application port was occupied.
 By default, Spring is using port 8443.
-I needed to make port free in order to run my application without the need of rewriting port number in the application config file.
+So I needed to make the port free to run my application without needing to rewrite the port number in the application config file.

-Here is a simple solution on how to set occupied port free at Windows OS:
+Here is a simple solution on how to set the occupied port free on Windows OS:

-You have to run the Windows Command Line as an Administrator or Git Bash.
+You must run the Windows Command Line as an Administrator or Git Bash.
 Then run the command below with port number in port number placeholder.

 netstat -ano | findstr :MY_PORT_NUMBER